Protect your gift card codes like cash.

 Perform a balance check.

-If you have any question about a remaining balance, you can perform a search on "[BRAND] Balance Check" to determine the remaining value.
+If you have any question about a remaining balance, you can perform a Balance Check to determine the remaining value.

 Beware of scams: Internet and otherwise

 This page, published on the AmazonPay website, is extremely informative and useful in understanding known scams so you can avoid them:

 Government agencies and businesses do not accept Gift Cards as payment toward bills, bail money or debt collection.
 Be wary of Caller ID.
 Scammers are savvy enough to manipulate Caller ID so it looks like it’s coming from a legitimate business or government agency.

 If you suspect unauthorized use, take action now.